zedlopez/ifm/Examples/BigSkyCountry.md

 The maximum score is 5.

 When play ends when the story has not ended finally:
 	say "Oh dear, that ought to be fatal!
-However, if you like I can get you out of it...line-so-blank	Shall I? >";
+However, if you like I can get you out of it...

+	Shall I? >";
 	if the player consents:
 		repeat with item running through things had by the player: move the item to a random visited room;